-- (a) Excavation should not add to the visual bulk and scale of the building. - (b) Excavation should not result in the loss of naturally occurring sandstone. - (c) Avoid cutting into the natural stone wall of a street. - (d) Avoid and minimise excavation where possible. - (e) Minimise the inclination of any resulting sloping landscaping. - (f) Existing natural features including trees should be retained and incorporated as landscape features on the site in order to maintain the natural character of the landscape. - (g) Step retaining walls in response to the natural landform to avoid creating monolithic structures, particularly where visible from the neighbouring dwellings and the public domain. - (h) For sites with significant slopes a split-level building design is to be used to minimise excavation and backfilling. - (i) Fill is not to be used to raise the ground level. - (j) Excavation for garaging within sandstone walls facing the street must be minimised to preserve as much of the original wall as possible. - (k) Development should accommodate stormwater detention tanks and storage systems within the excavated area. - (I) Excavation is not permitted within 900mm of side boundaries and shall only occur within the building footprint, except where access to a basement car park is required. - (m) Basement car parking is to be located fully below natural ground level.
-Where this cannot be achieved due to topographic constraints, a maximum protrusion above ground of 1.2m is permissible (refer to Figure 25).
+- (a) Excavation should not add to the visual bulk and scale of the building. - (b) Excavation should not result in the loss of naturally occurring sandstone. - (c) Avoid cutting into the natural stone wall of a street. - (d) Avoid and minimise excavation where possible. - (e) Minimise the inclination of any resulting sloping landscaping. - (f) Existing natural features including trees and sandstone walls should be retained and incorporated as landscape features on the site in order to maintain the natural character of the landscape. - (g) Step retaining walls in response to the natural landform to avoid creating monolithic structures, particularly where visible from the neighbouring dwellings and the public domain. - (h) For sites with significant slopes a split-level building design is to be used to minimise excavation and backfilling. - (i) Fill is not to be used to raise the ground level. - (j) Excavation for garaging within sandstone walls facing the street must be minimised to preserve as much of the original wall as possible. - (k) Development should accommodate stormwater detention tanks and storage systems within the excavated area. - (I) Excavation is not permitted within 900mm of side boundaries and shall only occur within the building footprint, except where access to a basement car park is required. - (m) Basement car parking is to be located fully below natural ground level.
+Where this cannot be achieved due to topographic constraints, a maximum protrusion above ground of 1.2m is permissible (refer to Figure 25). - (n) Where excavation is proposed for development which is subject to Part C3 of this DCP, it is not to occur within a 1.5m setback from side boundaries and shall only occur within the building footprint except where access to a basement car park is required.